Aavin: History

-As per company reports for 2020, Aavin procured about 40 lakh litres of milk a day, of which 25 lakh litres were sold as milk while the remaining was converted into various milk products such as skimmed milk powder, ice creams, buttermilk, curd, ghee and butter.
-The company reported the annual turnover of ₹5800 crore for 2019-20 and monthly sales of milk increased from ₹34.78 crore to ₹41.15 crore.
+According to company reports for the 2019-2020 fiscal year, Aavin procured roughly 40 lakh litres of milk per day.
+Of this volume, 25 lakh litres were distributed as liquid milk, while the remaining supply was processed into value-added commodities such as skimmed milk powder, ice creams, buttermilk, curd, ghee and butter.
+For the same financial period, the company recordeda an annual turnover of ₹5,800 crore with monthly milk sales climbing from ₹34.78 crore to ₹41.15 crore.